LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 - Thirdly, the most commonly used logical systems in everyday life are propositional and predicate logic, which can be easily translated from natural language.
 Propositional logic includes logical connectives such as 'and', 'or', 'not', and 'implies', while predicate logic involves quantifiers such as 'for all' and 'exists', and predicates such as 'equal to' and 'greater than'.
 They also contain several rules for evaluating expressions.
 However, Coq uses a dependent type system that, though looks different, is isomorphic to the traditional logic system.
 In Coq, commands are applied directly to the type system rather than the logic.
 There are two approaches to addressing this gap: translating the logical expression to the type system and using the corresponding commands, or selecting commands directly for each logical connective or quantifier without knowledge of how these logical operations are implemented in the type system.
 The following paragraphs will utilize the second approach.

 Compared to similar provers, the advantage of Coq is that it can also be used as a normal functional programming language with lambda, apply, and pattern match.
-We can use it to implement some algorithms and prove some properties of that code using the same language in the same environment, although for historical reasons Coq codes are often written in a style that is hard to read for mathematical proof.
+We can use it to implement some algorithms and prove some properties of that code using the same language in the same environment, although Coq codes are often written in a style that is hard to read for mathematical proof for historical reasons.

-For example, we can sum from 0 to 100 as follows:
+Let's see some examples.
+We can sum from 0 to 100 as follows:

 ```Coq
 Compute (let fix f x:nat := match x with 0 => 0 | S x => S x + f x end in f 100).